+Variety reported that the Broadway production is capitalized at $2.4 million.
+The Chicago troupers will repeat their work in New York City.
 Anna D. Shapiro will again direct the 3-1/2 hour play.
 Billy Elliot has been announced to start at the Imperial in September 2008.

 Richards told Variety the work is an "event play" — 13 actors and "a three-story house that fills the stage."
 Also on producer Richards, Frankel & Traxler are also producing this season's Broadway productions of Harold Pinter's The Homecoming and David Mamet's November.